 Get into the school schedule early.

-Get your kids going to bed on time and waking up early for at least a few days before school starts so they know what to expect are rested enough to meet the challenges of the first few days.
+Get your kids going to bed on time and waking up early for at least a few days before school starts so they know what to expect.
+Getting enough sleep will help them be rested enough to meet the challenges of the first few days.
 Establish a before school and after school routine.
-You may find this after school checklist handy.
+You may find this after school checklist handy for the first day of school and establishing a routine.

 Make sure your child has a good breakfast and snack.

 Don’t worry!
-You and your child will make it through Back-To-School anxieties just fine.
+Take a few deep breaths.
+The good news is that you and your child will make it through Back-To-School anxiety just fine.
 You can help a child with anxiety by trying these tips and remembering to stay calm and composed.
 Just talk with your child in a calm way and brainstorm together about solutions and you will be building a positive framework for your relationship and ability to handle things together at the same time!